incledonjd/asus-rt-n56u-hardware-firmware-triage/README.md

   Updating the password via the administrative web interface commits the new ASCII string directly to flash without cryptographic hashing or salting.

 ![Cleartext NVRAM Password Extraction](photos/09_nvram_cleartext_creds.png)

-### Finding 2: Unauthenticated Hardware Debug Interface (CWE-1188)
-* **Severity:** High
-* **Attack Vector:** Physical / Local UART Header (`J12`)[cite: 1]
-* **Description:** The PCB exposes an active 4-pin UART serial interface in production[cite: 1].
-Connecting to the port grants unauthenticated root shell access and full control over the U-Boot bootloader without requiring login credentials[cite: 1].

----

-## 5. Remediation Recommendations

-1. **Hash Administrative Passwords at Rest:** Transition from cleartext NVRAM variables to salted, one-way cryptographic hashes (such as bcrypt, PBKDF2, or SHA-512) stored in `/etc/shadow` on a persistent partition[cite: 1].
-2. **Disable Serial Console Logins in Production:** Update `/etc/inittab` to prevent unauthenticated `ash` shells from spawning automatically on `ttyS0` in release builds, or require root authentication prior to granting terminal access.
-3. **Depopulate Debug Test Points:** Remove silk screen markings and unpopulated through-hole pin headers for UART and JTAG on production PCB revisions to raise the bar against local bus attacks.